About the Women's

 - Improve our financial stability and long-term sustainability.

 We will train and develop our staff, to deliver an exceptional patient and consumer experience.
-We will invest in improving our systems and processes so that our patients and consumers enjoy seamless access, continuity of care, and a great customer experience.
+We will invest in improving our systems and processes so that our patients and consumers enjoy seamless access, continuity of care, and a great customer experience of our services.
 We will identify opportunities for continuous improvement and efficiency, as well as innovative ways of raising revenue to invest in our priorities and services.

 Our areas of strategic focus